 Outreach

 Third, by utilitarian lights, an effective way of doing good is by inspiring others to try to do more good.
-Thus, the best course of action for many people may be to develop and promote the ideas and values associated with utilitarianism or effective altruism, and be a positive role-model in one’s behavior.
+Thus, the best option for many people may be to develop and promote the ideas and values associated with utilitarianism or effective altruism, and be a positive role-model in their behavior.
 By raising awareness of these ideas, it’s plausible that you could inspire several people to follow the recommendations of these philosophies.
 In this way you will achieve a multiplier effect on your social impact—the people you inspire will do several times as much good as you would have achieved by working directly to solve the most important moral problems.
 Because utilitarianism and effective altruism are still little-known and little-understood, there may be a lot of value in promoting these ideas.

 Some may also recommend political activism and volunteer work as ways to do good with one’s time and efforts.
 Surprisingly little attention has been given to carefully assessing the marginal impact of different political activities.
 This paucity of information makes it especially hard to know which efforts in this sphere seem like good bets.
 But the high stakes suggest that the best-targeted efforts here could do immense good (though, as always, a dedicated career in the area may have even greater potential).41